EnricoPittini/Math-puzzles/README.md

+# Math puzzles

+A bunch of math puzzles solved using either Constraint Logic Programming (in particular, using Prolog) or Constraint Programming (in particular, using Minizinc).

-# Project for "Languages and Algorithms for AI" course
+This project has been carried out for the "Languages and Algorithms for AI" course.

-This project deals with MiniZinc and Prolog CLP implementations of mathematical puzzles and CSP problems